 - Portable (collapsible) food/water bowl

 Once you know which airline you’ll be traveling with, review that specific airline’s policy for passengers traveling with a pet.
-While documented emotional support animals can often travel for free (which is now at the airline’s discretion), service animals can always travel for free.
-However, all airlines charge passengers to bring along a regular dog or cat on an aircraft.
+Service animals can always travel for free, but all airlines charge passengers to bring along a regular dog or cat on an aircraft.
 Depending on the airline, the cost will be anywhere from $50 to $150 each way for in-cabin travel.

 The following websites are where you’ll find the pet policies of popular domestic airlines: